 Geographically, North American is the largest transradial access devices market as in the region the occurrence of cardiovascular disease is increasing.
-For instance, according to Centers of Disease Control and Prevention (CDC), in the U.S. approximately 610,000 people die every year due to heart disease.
+For instance, according to the Centers of Disease Control and Prevention (CDC), in the U.S. approximately 610,000 people die every year due to heart disease.
 Moreover, according to CDC, approximately 370,000 people die annually due to coronary heart disease in the U.S. It is the most common type of heart disease in the U.S.

-Key players in the transradial access devices market are catering the demand of these devices by investing on technologically advanced products in their product portfolio across the globe.
+Key players in the transradial access devices market are catering to the demand of these devices by investing in technologically advanced products in their product portfolio across the globe.
 In May 2018, Medtronic Plc announced advanced SynergyTLIF workflow, an integrated fully navigated procedure with less surgical procedures for lumbar spine surgery.
 Moreover, in February 2017, Medtronic Plc received FDA and CE clearance for DxTerity Diagnostic Angiography Catheter line and transradial-specific products such as TRAcelet compression device, DxTerity TRA, and InTRAkit access kit.

 Becton, Dickinson and Company, Merit Medical Systems, Terumo Corporation, Teleflex Incorporated, Boston Scientific Corporation, Ameco Medical, Smiths Medical, Nipro Medical Corporation, Medtronic PLC, Angiodynamics, Inc, Edward Lifesciences Corporation, and Oscor Inc. are the key players offering transradial access devices.